Vlad-PyDev/RandomNameGenerationService/README.md

 Service to generate random names

-Simple web service that can generate random names on Python with flask and qrcode
+Simple web service that can generate random names on Python with flask

 # To Dowload